studio-thgie/ma-design.thgie.ch/docs/journal/It's interviews all the way down.md

 ---

 # It's interviews all the way down
 During my last semester I worked mainly through expert interviews, five in numbers, to be specific.
-The first set. in August and September focused on understanding the place assistive tech and voice assistants play in the life of people with impairments.
-The last two interview were specific hovering around voice assistants as assistive tech for blind people.
+The first set in August and September focused on understanding the place assistive tech and voice assistants play in the life of people with impairments.
+The last two interviews were specificly hovering around voice assistants as assistive tech for blind people.

-While as the first set helped me setup the research focus the second helped me validate my hypothesis to a certain degree.
+Where as the first set helped me setup the research focus the second helped me validate my hypothesis to a certain degree.

 ## Voice assistants as assistive technologies